-SynopsisA web browser installed on the remote macOS or Mac OS X host is affected by multiple vulnerabilities.
+SynopsisA web browser installed on the remote Windows host is affected by multiple vulnerabilities.

-DescriptionThe version of Firefox ESR installed on the remote macOS or Mac OS X host is prior to 60.8.
+DescriptionThe version of Firefox ESR installed on the remote Windows host is prior to 60.8.
 It is, therefore, affected by multiple vulnerabilities as referenced in the mfsa2019-22 advisory.